-Our results provide a framework for developing hypotheses that will disentangle the specific drivers of selection and provide genotypes for assisted gene flow in reforestation (Aitken & Whitlock 2013).
-While climate change is expected to increase average temperatures across this region, some areas are experiencing more precipitation than historic levels and others experiencing less (Mbogga et al. 2009).
-Tree mortality rates are increasing across North America due to increased drought and vapour pressure deficit for tree species including lodgepole pine, and associated increased vulnerability to damaging insects, but growth rates are also increasing with warming temperatures and increased carbon dioxide (Hember et al. 2017a; b).
-Hot, dry valleys in southern BC are projected to have novel climates emerge that have no existing analogues in North America (Mahony et al. 2017).
+Our results provide a framework for developing hypotheses that will disentangle the specific drivers of selection and provide genotypes for assisted gene flow in reforestation [73].
+While climate change is expected to increase average temperatures across this region, some areas are experiencing more precipitation than historic levels and others experiencing less [74].
+Tree mortality rates are increasing across North America due to increased drought and vapour pressure deficit for tree species including lodgepole pine, and associated increased vulnerability to damaging insects, but growth rates are also increasing with warming temperatures and increased carbon dioxide [75, 76].
+Hot, dry valleys in southern BC are projected to have novel climates emerge that have no existing analogues in North America [77].
 The considerable standing adaptive variation we observe here involving many genes could facilitate adaptation to new temperature and moisture regimes, or could hinder adaptation if novel climates are at odds with the physical linkage among alleles adapted to different climate stressors.

 Limitations of associations with principal components

-For these data, a PC-based association analysis would have led to a very limited interpretation of the environmental drivers of selection because the ordination is not biologically informed as to what factors are driving divergent selection.
+For these data, testing associations of genes with PC-based climate variables would have led to a very limited interpretation of the environmental drivers of selection because the ordination is not biologically informed as to what factors are driving divergent selection [37].
 First, many putative candidates in the Freezing and Geography groups would have been missed.
 Second, strong associations between the Multi SNPs and environmental variables that did not load strongly onto PC1, such as latitude, would have also been missed.
-Finally, many Aridity SNPs were outliers in a PC axis (PC3) that was strongly correlated with variables that the Aridity SNPs did not have any significant associations with.
+Finally, many Aridity SNPs were outliers in PC3, which was strongly correlated with variables that the Aridity SNPs did not have any significant associations with.
 This occurred because no single variable loaded strongly onto PC3 (the maximum loading of any single variable was 0.38) and many variables had moderate loadings on to PC3, such that no single environmental variable explained the majority of the variance (the maximum variance explained by any one variable was 15%).
-Thus, associations with higher PC axes become increasingly difficult to interpret when the axis itself explains less variance of the multivariate environment (PC3 explained 15%) and the environments loading onto that axis explain similar amounts of variance in that axis.
-While principal components will capture which environments tend to covary most together, this may have nothing to do with the combination of environmental factors that drive local adaptation to climate and it needlessly adds a layer of complexity to the analysis that may not represent anything biologically important.
-Rather, co-association networks highlight which combinations of environments are biologically important in partitioning the genes likely involved in adaptation.
+Thus, associations with higher PC axes become increasingly difficult to interpret when the axis itself explains less variance of the multivariate environment and the environmental factors loading onto that axis explain similar amounts of variance in that axis.
+While principal components will capture the environmental factors that covary the most, this may have nothing to do with the combinations that drive divergent selection and local adaptation.
+This needlessly adds a layer of complexity to an analysis that may not reveal anything biologically important.
+In contrast, co-association networks highlight those combinations of environments that are biologically important for those genes likely involved in local adaptation.

 Benefits and caveats of co-association networks